 While small portfolio landlords don’t talk about their own properties as investment vehicles, they really should upgrade their vocabulary and goals.
 You are real estate entrepreneurs.

-It’s impossible to talk about commercial, office, or residential real estate without mentioning property management’s activities.
+It’s impossible to talk about commercial, retail, office, or residential real estate without mentioning property management’s activities.
 If a property management software solution can help you grow yields, avoid bad properties, identify which to sell, and aid in tax management, cash flow, keep tenants happy and keep the building ship shape, well, then it is central to your real estate investment strategy.

 What are Top Real Estate Management Challenges in 2021?

 The challenges major property managers face in managing are not dissimilar to those property owners do.
 Yields, profitability, cash flow, expense management and tax management are key.
 Some owners must also manage tenants directly.
 Here’s the top ones you might be facing:

 - understanding real estate law and regulation changes